lady-h-world/My_Garden/reading_pages/param_tuning_3.md

 She started with a simple case, using LGBM with default settings to classify the 30-class leaves.

 In FLAML, to use defulat settings only need to create an `AutoML` instance with a few mandatory settings such as time budget, validation metric, estimator(s) and log location.
 By settings `n_splits` and `split_type`, in this case it's telling FLAML to run 5-fold cross validation with stratified split.
 As mentioned before, FLAML provides automated decision making between cross validation and holdout, but once the user has made the decision in the AutoML instance, FLAML will obey user's settings.
+In this example, FLAML has to run 5-fold stratified cross validation.

 <p align="left">
 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/The_Queen_images/code_flaml_default_df30.png" width="1067" height="290" />
 </p>

-The log file records information in each trial, therefore at the end of FLAML optimization, we can plot its learning curve as below.
-As we can see, it takes less time to make an improvement in the early stage but in the later stage, it takes longer time to make further performance increase.
+The log file records information in each trial, therefore at the end of the optimization, we can plot its learning curve as below.
+As we can see, it takes less time to make an improvement in the early stage but in the later stage, it takes longer time to further enhance the performance.

 <p align="left">
 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/The_Queen_images/learning_curve_default_leaves30.png" width="390" height="273" />
 </p>

+🌻 [Look into FLAML experiment details >>][1]

 To use Optuna's default settings with cross validation, users need to use its integrated CV functions, such as `LightGBMTunerCV()` function.
 However, not every supported model has integrated CV methods.